The History of South Georgia Medical Center

 The South Georgia Medical Center Foundation was created in 1978 to accept contributions on behalf of SGMC.
 The seed money used to start the Foundation was donated by the Kate Bentley Trust.
 Over the years, many generous individuals have given in excess of $6 million to benefit the services and facilities at SGMC.

-In the fall of 1982, the biggest expansion and renovation in the hospital’s history was begun.
-This $26 million expansion took two years to complete.
-It added a north and west tower which opened for business in July, 1984, the new towers added lots of patient rooms, new operating suites, new nursery facilities, central supply and pharmacy, a large business office, cafeteria and new lobby space.
+In the fall of 1982, a $26 million expansion began and took two years to complete.
+It added a north and west tower which opened for business in July, 1984.
+The new towers added lots of patient rooms, new operating suites, new nursery facilities, central supply and pharmacy, a large business office, cafeteria and new lobby space.

 In early 1986, a Cancer Treatment Center was opened on the east end of the hospital campus.
 A radiation oncologist was recruited, and radiation oncology became a mainstay of cancer treatment, along with surgery.
 Several years later, the center added medical oncology to offer all three cancer treatment modalities—radiation oncology, hematology/medical oncology and surgery.